nearform/mercurius-explain/README.md

 `explainGraphiQLPlugin`: `function(options)`
 - `options`: `null` | `object`
   - `options.version`: `string`.
-The Version of the GraphiQL plugin to be loaded.
+The version of the GraphiQL plugin to be loaded.
 Default: the same major version of the backend plugin

 **Example**
 ```js